alibaba/BladeDISC/tensorflow_blade/docs/tutorials/tensorflow_blade_bert_inference.md

 Latency of origin model: 12.40ms
 Latency of optimized model: 3.39ms
 ```
-There we can see, using Tensorrt's fp32 optimization, we get a **3.66X** speedup for BERT model inference with acceptable numerical errors.
+There we can see, using TensorRT's fp32 optimization, we get a **3.66X** speedup for BERT model inference with acceptable numerical errors.

 The complete python scripts for this tutorial can be found at [TensorFlow BERT Inference with TensorRT](https://github.com/alibaba/BladeDISC/tree/main/examples/TensorFlow/Inference/CUDA/BERT/TensorRT).